-Review: A crazy collection of museums and historical places from around the Dayton area, this park tells the rest of the story of flight.
-What caused the Wright brothers to create the first airplane in history.
-Why did they succeed when so many others failed, and how did those failures help them.
+A crazy collection of museums and historical places from around the Dayton area, this park tells the rest of the story of flight.
+What caused the Wright brothers to create the first airplane in history?
+Why did they succeed when so many others failed?
+How did those failures help them?
 This is the place to learn.

 The Wright Cycle Company Complex:

-While it is not the original cycle shop, (this is the fourth location.
-It is the fifth location that moved to the Ford Museum in Dearborn Michigan by Henry Ford and Orville Wright ) it is still a great replica on the foundation of the original.
-This shop is where the brothers worked on and sold many of the bicycles that funded their early experiments.
+It is not the original cycle shop where the brothers built the plane.
+(This is the fourth location.
+It is the fifth location that moved to the Ford Museum in Dearborn Michigan by Henry Ford and Orville Wright ) This shop is where the brothers worked on and sold many of the bicycles that funded their early experiments.

 Also included in this section is a museum built in the building the brother used to print their newspapers.
 This museum tells the story of the area at the time and the early work of the brothers.
 Mostly the museum focuses on the brothers print operations.
 It leaves the story of flight to the other locations.

 The Wright Brothers Aviation Center at Dayton History at Carillon Park:

 1000 Carillon Blvd, Dayton, OH 45409

 This center is located in the middle of Carillion Historical Park and tells the history of flight around the time of the Wright Flyer III.
 The Museum focuses on this period because this is where the original Wright Flyer III is located.
 This time period was a time when the brother had both a bike shop and planes to worry about.
 With both replicas of the shop and a short film, with many of the brothers personal artifacts highlighted, the center does a good job of explaining the importance of the plane before the visitor sees it.

 The Wright Flyer III was the first practical airplane built.
 It was with this plane the brothers developed many of the flying techniques still used today.
 Most of the flights of the Wright Flyer III took place at….